 After choosing the best grass seed for slopes in your area of interest, it is important to take the time to prepare for planting.
 This could include the use of seed blankets, landscape netting, or germination blankets to encourage seed growth.

 Native grasses are naturally occurring and what you might imagine seeing dispersed among a beautiful field of wildflowers.
-Although the best native plants for erosion control vary considerably based on location, they all provide a great way to work with nature for slope and hill stabilization.
+Although the best native grass seed for slopes and banks for erosion control vary considerably based on location, they all provide a great way to work with nature for slope and hill stabilization.

 Sedge, a grass-like perennial, provides solid erosion control coverage .
 With more than 100 species to choose from, sedge is a versatile, easy-to-grow option for drought-tolerant groundcover and erosion prevention, especially in cooler seasons.
 A major pro to choosing sedge is its minimal upkeep and care.